MarkZH/vintagebackup/README.md

                         one exclusion.
 Wildcard characters like * and ? are allowed.
   -l LOG, --log LOG     Where to log the activity of this program.
 A file of the same
                         name will be written to the backup folder.
-The default is backup.log in the user's home folder.
+The default is vintagebackup.log in the user's home folder.

 Every time Vintage Backup runs, a new folder is created at the backup location that contains copies of all of the files in the directory being backed up.
 If a file in the